yanbinc2/ME_alg/README.md

 #==========================================================
 #
 (a) File description:
-1. "generate_seedregions_package.m"
-   Function:
+1. "generate_seedregions_package.m".
+This is the code to generate the seed regions.
-1. "phase3.ipynb"
+2. "phase3.ipynb"

    Function: This code generates three predicted results in the type of matlab for the evaluation of 4 scores.